 - Any structure, building, or office space owned or leased by a city, town, county, state, or federal governmental authority for the purpose of conducting business with the public;

-- Any prison, jail, detention facility or any facility used to process, hold, or house arrested persons, prisoners or persons alleged delinquent or adjudicated delinquent;
+- Any courthouse, courtroom, prison, jail, detention facility or any facility used to process, hold, or house arrested persons, prisoners or persons alleged delinquent or adjudicated delinquent.
+(A separate state law additionally generally prohibits any person from bringing a gun into or having a gun in his or her possession in any jail or state penal institution or other place where prisoners are located);1;

-- Any sports arena during a professional sporting event;
+- Any publicly owned or operated sports arena or venue during a professional sporting event, unless allowed by the event holder;

-- Any place where pari-mutuel wagering is authorized by law; and
+- Any place where gambling is authorized by law, unless allowed by the property owner;

-- Any other place specifically prohibited by law.5
+- Any other place specifically prohibited by law.4

-Open carry of handguns is also prohibited in municipal zoos or parks owned by public trust or nonprofit entities, though concealed carry is allowed.6
+Open carry of handguns is prohibited in municipal zoos or parks that are owned, leased, operated, or managed by public trust or nonprofit entities, though state law generally expressly authorizes people to carry concealed handguns on these properties.5

 - Any property set aside for the use of any vehicle, whether attended or unattended, by a city, town, county, state, or federal governmental authority;

-- Any property set aside for the use of any vehicle, whether attended or unattended, by any entity offering any professional sporting event which is open to the public for admission, or by any entity engaged in pari-mutuel wagering authorized by law;
+- Any property set aside for the use or parking of any vehicle, whether attended or unattended, which is open to the public, or by any entity engaged in gambling authorized by law;

-- Any property adjacent to a structure, building or office space in which concealed or unconcealed weapons are prohibited by license holders as noted above;
+- Any property adjacent to a structure, building or office space in which concealed or unconcealed weapons are prohibited by state law;

-- Any property designated by a city, town, county, or state governmental authority as a park, recreational area, wildlife refuge or wildlife management area or fairgrounds; provided this provision shall not be construed to authorize any entry by a person in possession of a concealed handgun into any structure, building or office space where concealed handguns are prohibited by license holders; and
+- Any property designated by a city, town, county, or state governmental authority as a park, recreational area, wildlife refuge or wildlife management area, or fairgrounds; provided this provision does not authorize any entry by a person in possession of a firearm into any structure, building, office space or event where firearms are otherwise prohibited by state law’s location restrictions; and

-- Any property set aside by a public or private elementary or secondary school for the use or parking of any vehicle, whether attended or unattended; provided, however, said handgun must be stored and hidden from view in a locked motor vehicle when the motor vehicle is left unattended on school property.7
+- Any property set aside by a public or private elementary or secondary school for the use or parking of any vehicle, whether attended or unattended; provided, however, that the firearm must be stored and hidden from view in a locked motor vehicle when the motor vehicle is left unattended on school property.9

-Oklahoma law precludes any person, property owner, tenant, employer, or business entity from establishing a policy or rule that would prohibit any person (except a convicted felon) from transporting and storing a firearm in a locked vehicle on any property set aside for a vehicle.8 Otherwise, Oklahoma does not limit, restrict or prohibit in any manner the existing rights of any person, property owner, tenant, employer, or business entity to control the possession of weapons on any property owned or controlled by the person or business entity.9
+Oklahoma law precludes any person, property owner, tenant, employer, or business entity from establishing a policy or rule that would prohibit any person (except a person who has been convicted of a felony) from transporting and storing a firearm in a locked vehicle on any property set aside for a vehicle.11 Otherwise, Oklahoma does not limit, restrict or prohibit in any manner the existing rights of any person, property owner, tenant, employer, or business entity to control the possession of weapons on any property owned or controlled by the person or business entity.12

 Oklahoma has no statutes prohibiting firearms in the following places, although administrative regulations may apply: